 PRESENTATION OF FESTIVAL SETE SÓIS SETE LUAS

-The Festival Sete Sóis Sete Luas was started in 1993 and it is now a project promoted by a Cultural Network composed by 30 towns from 10 different countries: Brazil, Cape Verde, Croatia, France, Italy, Morocco, Portugal, Romania, Slovenia, Spain and Tunisia.
-The Festival Sete Sóis Sete Luas, that in 2019 will celebrate its 27th edition, develops its projects mainly in the area of popular, ethnic, traditional music and the plastic arts, always involving important personalities of the European and Mediterranean cultures.
+The Festival Sete Sóis Sete Luas was started in 1993 and it is now a project promoted by a Cultural Network composed by 30 towns from 12 different countries: Brazil, Cape Verde, Croatia, France, Italy, Luxembourg, Morocco, Portugal, Slovenia, Spain, Tunisia and Turkey.
+The Festival Sete Sóis Sete Luas, that in 2023 will celebrate its 31st edition, develops its projects mainly in the area of popular, ethnic, traditional music and the plastic arts, always involving important personalities of the European and Mediterranean cultures.

-THE FESTIVAL SETE SÓIS SETE LUAS AT THE EUROPEAN PARLIAMENT
+THE FESTIVAL SETE SÓIS SETE LUAS AT THE EUROPEAN AND FRENCH PARLIAMENT

 The Festival Sete Sóis Sete Luas that was born in 1993, is growing up year by year up to become an exemplar and innovative project as to the Culture Commission of the European Parliament granted it audience on 20th January 2009 and 23 January 2013 in Bruxelles.